-In this post, we will explain how to install and configure PostgreSQL 14 on Ubuntu 20.04.
+This post will explain how to install and configure PostgreSQL 14 on Ubuntu.
+This procedure is compatible with Ubuntu 20.04 and Ubuntu 22.04.

 Once you are logged in to your server, run the following command to update your base system with the latest available packages.